firmannf/recon/REQUIREMENT.md

     AND a bank statement data with amount "1000.00", date "2024-01-15" WHEN the system performs matching
 THEN the transactions should be matched
-    AND the match should be based on type, date, and amount
+    AND the match should be based on date and amount
 ```

 ```